Complete open source multiplayer FPS Engine for Java

 - To create the client, extend AbstractGameClient.
 Various methods require overriding that will define how your client works.
 The client needs access to all the same data as the server; it currently doesn't download anything from the server.

-- You will need to obtain your own 3D models of course!
+- You will need to obtain your own assets of course!

 - The code is designed so that as much identical code as possible is run on both the client and the server.
 The client handles its own collision as far as preventing physical entities from moving inside each other, but only the server handles collision effects, e.g. players getting killed, doors being opened.